Management

 Prerequisites: ACCT 250 and 48 completed credit hours.
 The enterprise wide process of decreasing operating costs, rationalizing the supply chain, improving management control, and decreasing cycle time by implementing ERP based solutions (Formerly 6500:350)

-HRM:441 Training and Development (3 Credits)
+HRM 441 Training and Development (3 Units)

-Prerequisites: Admission to a major in a 4 -year degree granting college and HRM 341.
+Prerequisite: HRM 341.
 Comprehensive study of employee training and development methods and practices including performance analysis, design, development, implementation and evaluation (Formerly 6500:441)

-HRM:471 Management Consulting Project (3 Credits)
+HRM 471 Management Consulting Project (3 Units)

 Prerequisites: Admitted to the Human Resources Management major, MGMT 302, ISM 310, HRM 342, HRM 442, and HRM 443.
 Students develop skills in field-based management problem solving, project management, and requirements analysis under conditions of uncertainty in a collaborative interdisciplinary team environment.
 (Formerly 6500:471)

-HRM:478 Human Resource Simulation (1 Credit)
+HRM 478 Human Resource Simulation (1 Unit)

 Prerequisite: HRM 341.
 Simulation of human resource practices through computerized or experiential exercises.
 (Formerly 6500:478)

-HRM:487 Internship in Human Resources (3 Credits)
+HRM 487 Internship in Human Resources (3 Units)

 Prerequisite: Permission of department chair or designated faculty member.
 On the job experiences with public or private sector organizations.
 (Formerly 6500:487)